Is Bari Safe for Tourists? What You Should Know Before You Go

 It is to be noted though that pickpocketing can be an issue on crowded buses in some Italian metropolitan areas, especially during peak hours.
 To stay safe, it’s best to keep an eye on your belongings and avoid displaying valuables while on public transport.

-The train stations in Bari, particularly the central Bari Centrale, are also safe but can get busy during rush hour or during summer months from May to September, so staying alert is important, especially when traveling around with luggage items.I personally don’t like spending too much time in train stations and hence normally find a cafe nearby if waiting for the train, instead of waiting too long within the station itself.
+The train stations in Bari, particularly the central Bari Centrale, are also safe but can get busy during rush hour or during summer months from May to September, so staying alert is important, especially when traveling around with luggage items.
+I personally don’t like spending too much time in train stations and hence normally find a cafe nearby if waiting for the train, instead of waiting within the station itself.

-Safety in Taxis in Bari
+Taxis and Rideshares in Bari

 However, as with any destination, it’s important to remain cautious, particularly in crowded areas where petty theft is most likely to occur.

-6. Is Puglia safe for tourists?
+Is Puglia safe for tourists?

 Overall, Bari’s safety perception is on par with other cities in Puglia, though it is a larger and more urbanized city.
+Nonetheless, having visited other regions of Puglia, below are my thoughts on safety across these other parts of Puglia

 The city of Lecce is known as the “Florence of the South,”.
 I found Lecce to be a safe, walkable city especially in the historic center of the Old Town.
 The busiest areas here are shops and restaurants fronts as well as the bustling piazzas.
 The only time I felt extra cautious was when we were sitting outside at a wine bar just outside a busy Piazza.
 Having heard numerous stories of phone snatching incidents in London and Europe I was extra cautious with where I put my phone and belongings while sitting outside.